 We offer Canada-wide shipping for a flat-fee of $12, plus $3 per additional copy.
 For orders of 5 books or more, the shipment fee is capped at $24.
 All shipments will be carried and delivered by Canada Post.

 - Do you ship internationally?

-Shipping on pre-orders is limited to Canada.
-Once the book has been released, we expect it to be available through book retailers who offer shipping to the USA and internationally.
-We will provide a list of retailers who offer international shipping when the book is released.
+Shipping on orders through our website is limited to Canada.
+Once the book is more widely available, we will provide a list of retailers who offer international shipping.